diamondburned/gotktrix/README.md

 Below is a non-exhaustive list of implemented features:

 - Message receiving, sending and editing
-- Emojis, custom and built-in
+- Custom and Unicode Emojis
 - Autocompletion
 - Images
+- Reactions
 - Mobile support (partial)

 ## Building